jpritcha3-14/sudoku-image-solver/README.md

 	- To be implemented

 ## Next Steps
-- Create a script to ingest Sudoku images and create examples of each number using current functions for corner selection and square parsing.
+- ~~Create a script to ingest Sudoku images and create examples of each number using current functions for corner selection and square parsing.~~
+- Find, ingest, and classify digit images to train a learning model.
 - Train a supervised learning model to correctly identify numbers.
 - Use the trained model to classify numbers from new puzzles.